Bedrock-OSS/regolith-filters/texture_convert/README.md

 This allows you to use `.xcf` files directly inside of your addon, without converting them manually whenever you make a change.

+NOTE: .xcf files are handled with limited transparency support. it's recommended to export as .psd from gimp.

 ## Using the Filter

 ```json